Ah! Lwaganda. Ngqika, King Of The Rharhabe [1776-1829]

 Isivivane

-After paying my respects to the King, as the ancient Nguni custom would dictate, I added my stone on isivivane
+After paying my respects to the King, as ancient Nguni custom dictates, I added my stone to the isivivane.
+The isivivane—a cairn of small stones—stands as a marker of a warrior’s grave, each stone a quiet act of remembrance.

 Comments